 Coordinates: 44° 57' 25.88" N 34° 06' 38.84" E

 The region surrounding, and including, Simferopol has a long history extending back to the Paleolithic Period (2.6 million to 12,000 BCE) during which tool-making began.
 The Chokurcha Cave, a short distance from Simferopol, contains evidence of Neanderthal habitation — stone tools, spearheads, rock paintings, and skeletons.
 More recently, the Scythian Neapolis (end of the 3rd century BCE to the 3rd century CE) was located on the outskirts of Simferopol; it was the capital of a kingdom that extended from the lower Dneiper to the Crimea.
 The Scythians were a nomadic people of Persian ethnicity who invaded Southern Russia and the Ukraine in the 8th century BCE.
-Somewhat later, the Crimean Tatars, descendants of ethnically diverse peoples, founded a town, Aqmescit (the Western Mosque), on the site of Simferopol.
+Somewhat later, the Crimean Tatars, descendants of ethnically diverse peoples, founded a town, Aqmescit (the White Mosque), on the site of Simferopol.
 The Crimean Tatars speak a Turkic language and practice Islam.

 Aqmescit received its current name of Simferopol after the 1784 annexation of the Crimea under the auspices of Catherine II (Catherine the Great, 1762-1796) of the Russian Empire.
 Simferopol, in 1802, became the Taurida Government's administrative center, a political region consisting of Crimea, the lower Dnieper River, and the coasts of the Black and Azov Seas.
 Troops of the Tsar's army were stationed in Simferopol during the Crimean War (1854-1856).
 Thousands of Imperial Army troops who died during that war are buried near Simferopol.